mrismanaziz/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What did the 0 say to the 8?
+Nice belt.